OctopusDeploy/docs/README.md

 The site is rendered using [markdig](https://github.com/lunet-io/markdig), Markdig supports [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) as well as some extra syntax.

 ### Lists
-Lists can be created using a few different styles, please be aware that `Roman` and `Letters` won't render properly in github (this is a markdig extension).
+Lists can be created using a few different styles, please be aware that `Roman` and `Letters` won't render properly in GitHub (this is a markdig extension).

-To ensure the list items are correctly formmatted it is recommended to not number the items, instead let the markdown renderer do that job automatically, so for a numeric list use one `1`s for a letter list use one `a.`s and for a roman list use only `i`s.
+To ensure the list items are correctly formatted it is recommended not to number the items, instead let the markdown renderer do that job automatically, so for a numeric list use one `1`s for a letter list use one `a.`s and for a roman list use only `i`s.

 #### Bullets
 Example: